mggg/gerrytools/docs/source/user/mgrp.rst

 - ``tally_columns``: A list of columns to be tallied into the output file.
 This is only generated if the ``standard_jsonl`` and ``ben`` flags are set to False.
 - ``output_file_name``: The desired name of the output file.
-If not set, then the file name will be determied according to a set of heuristics.
+If not set, then the file name will be determined according to a set of heuristics.
 Not set by default.
 - ``standard_jsonl``: A boolean that determines whether or not the output of the chain should be written in the standard JSONL format ``{"assignment": <assignment-vector>, "sample": <sample-number>}``.